 By MARK PEARSON Follow @Journlaw

 My book – Blogging and Tweeting Without Getting Sued.
-A Global Guide to the Law for Anyone Writing Online (Allen & Unwin, Sydney, 2012) - has been released (RRP A$22.99).
-Print versions are available in Australia, New Zealand and the UK and it will be released in North America from October 2012.
-Amazon has print version available world-wide.
-Ebook versions are already available world-wide from Google, Kobo and Amazon (Kindle).
+A Global Guide to the Law for Anyone Writing Online (Allen & Unwin, Sydney, 2012) - is available world-wide.

 It’s not aimed at lawyers or academics.
 It’s meant to be an accessible read for the lay blogger or social media user who wants an introduction to the main pitfalls in the law of online writing and publishing.

 While there was considerable research involved, I prefer to see it as a work of journalism than of legal or media scholarship – explaining and interpreting the law for the ordinary global citizen.